When Grandparents Should Review Their Life Insurance Policy

 The only way they won’t pay for university fees is if they’re super smart and able to secure a scholarship.

-Other than that, chances are, if their parents are working, they’ll need to pay something towards the cost of the education, so they may need some top-up money to see them through their entire education without having to stress about money woes or feel forced into taking on a part-time job.
+Other than that, chances are, if their parents are working, they’ll need to pay something towards the cost of their education, so they may need some top-up money to see them through their entire education without worrying about money or feeling forced into taking on a part-time job.

 5) When the family grows

-That day, when your son/daughter tells you to sit down as they’ve something important to say to you and then proceed to inform you of a soon-to-be new addition to the family, is the time to have your life insurance coverage reviewed.
+That day, when your son/daughter tells you to sit down as they have something important to say to you and then proceeds to inform you of a soon-to-be new addition to the family, is the time to have your life insurance coverage reviewed.

 All the thoughts that went into financial protection for your first grandchild should be repeated for the next.